bigbridge-nl/product-import/README.md

 ## Custom options

-Magento allows you to specify unique "attributes" that are applicable to a single product.
+Magento allows you to specify unique "attributes" to a product that are applicable to that single product alone.
 These are called custom options.

+Some custom options have multiple values (dropdown, radio buttons, check box group, multiple select), others are simple.

 The sku of a product with custom options is formed by concatenating the product sku with the sku's of the custom options.
 For example: the sku of a product "oak-door" that has custom options "delivery-date" (a date, with sku "date") and "size" (a multiple select, with sku's "large", "medium") will be formed as "oak-door-date-medium" in the customers shopping cart.

-Each type of custom option has its own fields, so there is one method for each type:
+Note!
+Magento has a long standing bug that does not allow you to specify title and price per store view, at least not via the backend.
+See [https://github.com/magento/magento2/issues/6165] This means that only global() is supported for the moment, not storeView().

+I will treat the simple and multiple value custom options separately.

+### Simple

+Create the option.
+Here are are examples with all possible simple types:

     $option1 = $product->addCustomOptionTextField("inscription", true, 40);
     $option2 = $product->addCustomOptionTextArea("note", true, 250);
     $option3 = $product->addCustomOptionFile("note", true, ".jpg .jpeg", 5000, 7000);

-    $option4 = $product->addCustomOptionDropDown(true);
-    $option5 = $product->addCustomOptionRadioButtons(true);
-    $option6 = $product->addCustomOptionCheckboxGroup(true);
-    $option7 = $product->addCustomOptionMultipleSelect(true);

-    $option8 = $product->addCustomOptionDate("date", true);
+    $option4 = $product->addCustomOptionDate("date", true);
-    $option9 = $product->addCustomOptionDateTime("datetime", true);
+    $option5 = $product->addCustomOptionDateTime("datetime", true);
-    $option10 = $product->addCustomOptionTime("time", true);
+    $option6 = $product->addCustomOptionTime("time", true);

-The title is specified globally, or per store view:
+Set the title

     $product->global()->setCustomOptionTitle($option1, "Inscription");

-Note!
-Magento has a long standing bug that does not allow you to specify title and price per store view, at least not via the backend.
-See [https://github.com/magento/magento2/issues/6165] This means that only global() is supported for the moment, not storeView().

-For the rest of this section I want you to distinguish between custom options with multiple values (dropdown, radio buttons, check box group, multiple select) and custom options without values.

-For custom options without values, set the price like this:
+Set the price and the price type (fixed or a percentage)

     $product->global()->setCustomOptionPrice($option1, "0.50", Product::PRICE_TYPE_FIXED);

+### Multiple valued

+Create the option.
+Here are are examples with all possible multiple value types:

+    $option1 = $product->addCustomOptionDropDown(true);
+    $option2 = $product->addCustomOptionRadioButtons(true);
+    $option3 = $product->addCustomOptionCheckboxGroup(true);
+    $option4 = $product->addCustomOptionMultipleSelect(true);

+Set the title

+    $product->global()->setCustomOptionTitle($option1, "Color");

-For custom options with multiple values, set the price, the title, and the sku-extension like this:
+Set the the price, the price type, and the sku per value like this:

     $product->global()->setCustomOptionValues($option1, [
         new CustomOptionValue("red", "1.00", Product::PRICE_TYPE_FIXED)
     ]);

+### Add to the product

+Once the options are specified you add them to the product like this

+    $product->setCustomOptions([$optionA, $optionB, $optionC]);

+Existing custom options will be replaced with these new ones.

 ## Import by ID